Housing & Community Services

-Catastrophic life events, serious, persistent and chronic behavioral health issues and/or poor parenting, evidenced by neglect or abuse, can lead to a disruption of familial safety, stability, well-being and unity.
+Catastrophic life events, serious, persistent and chronic behavioral health challenges and/or lack of parenting skills can lead to a disruption of familial safety, stability, well-being and unity.
 When disruption occurs in the form of children placed in foster care and/or homelessness, Methodist can provide the intensive supports and services necessary to stabilize the family and restore their lives.

-In 2014-15, Methodist Services launched its newest permanent housing program, Hope Bridge.
-This new home, which serves 20 chronically homeless women, will provide residents with permanent long-term housing, offering a safe, secure and clean place to live.
-In addition to a stable home, our staff provides Hope Bridge residents with case management services giving them the chance to develop the skills they need to live on their own.
-By providing support for mental health; training on money management and home making skills; encouraging the pursuit of education; and helping residents to find vocational training and employment, we hope to end the cycle of homelessness for these women.
-Although we will support our Hope Bridge residents for as long as they need us, ultimately, residents will be encouraged to find homes of their own and learn to live as successful members of the larger community.
+Methodist Services’ permanent housing program, Hope Bridge, serves 20 chronically homeless individuals, offering a long-term, safe and secure place to live.
+In addition to a stable home, Hope Bridge residents receive case management services, which helps to develop the skills needed to live independently.
+By providing support for mental health, money management training, educational guidence, vocational training and employment counseling, Methodist Services works to end the cycle of homelessness.
+Ultimately, residents are encouraged to find homes of their own and to become successful members of the larger community.

 Families who have experienced homelessness can obtain HUD-subsidized homes either in townhouse style units on Methodist’s 22-acre campus or in nearby apartments.
-We support these families through case management services and by providing access to child care and behavioral health services.
+Methodist Services’ supports these families through case management services and by providing access to child care and behavioral health services.
 Families are encouraged to pursue educational advancement, employment and other means of self–sufficiency while in residence.
 With the ultimate goal being to become independent, this program supports families until that goal is achieved.

 Older youth and young adults, ages 18-21, who are in the process of or who have aged out of the foster care system can obtain subsidized one-bedroom apartments either on Methodist’s 22-acre campus or in community based sites.

-On our main campus we support young women who may be single, pregnant or have an infant when they enter our program.
-Our housing program for young men is located in a local neighborhood, where our social workers offer ongoing case management and guidance.
-The goals of these programs are to prevent homelessness by offering stable housing and to break the cycle of DHS care, through effective case management and behavioral health services.
-Residents are encouraged to pursue educational advancement, vocational training, employment and other means of self-sufficiency.
-We provide training focused around essential life skills and successful independent living while connections to caring family members and mentors are supported.
+On Methodist Services’ Main Campus, young adults who are single, pregnant or have an infant when they enter the program, have access to stable housing, effective case management and behavioral health services.
+Residents are encouraged to pursue educational advancement, vocational and life skills training, employment and other means of self-sufficiency.
+Connections to caring family members and mentors are supported.

 Families who have been involved with Philadelphia’s DHS child welfare system and need housing to become stable, receive housing solutions and supportive services.
 Children and their families who are living in shelters, are assisted by case managers to qualify for, identify and retain appropriate housing.
 Child safety and family empowerment are the focus.